gaohan-12/SPME/README.md

 ## Run

 ## Acknowledgement
-The implementation is based on [CompressAI](https://github.com/InterDigitalInc/CompressAI) and [PyTorchVideoCompression](https://github.com/ZhihaoHu/PyTorchVideoCompression).
-The model weights of intra coding come from [CompressAI](https://github.com/InterDigitalInc/CompressAI).
+During implementation, we drawed on the experience of [CompressAI](https://github.com/InterDigitalInc/CompressAI), [PyTorchVideoCompression](https://github.com/ZhihaoHu/PyTorchVideoCompression) and [DCVC](https://github.com/DeepMC-DCVC/DCVC).
+The model weights of intra coding are from [CompressAI](https://github.com/InterDigitalInc/CompressAI).

 ## Citation
 If you find this paper useful, kindly cite: